furinehigh/quicktemp-extension/README.md

 - Storage (it will store your garbage in your 'Trash')
 - Notifications (it will find its way to bug u)
 - Unlimited Storage 💀 (it will eat you up, jk it will eat 'your pc') -  seriously tho it will store all of your emails efficiently  :)
+- Tabs (to open the email links in new tabs)

 # Least AI Policy by me :)